apache/hawq-docs/admin/ambari-admin.md

 ## Performing a Rolling Restart<a id="amb-restart"></a>
 Ambari provides the ability to restart a HAWQ cluster by restarting one or more segments at a time until all segments (or all segments with stale configurations) restart.
 You can specify a delay between restarting segments, and Ambari can stop the process if a specified number of segments fail to restart.
 Performing a rolling restart in this manner can help ensure that some HAWQ segments are available to service client requests.

-**Note** If you do not need to preserve client connections, you can instead perform an full restart of the entire HAWQ cluster using **Service Actions > Restart All**.
+**Note:** If you do not need to preserve client connections, you can instead perform an full restart of the entire HAWQ cluster using **Service Actions > Restart All**.

 ### Procedure
 1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)